-There are times when a deduction for a traditional IRA or contributions for a Roth IRA may be limited or even prohibited.
-The limits can get complicated, so we’re going to break it down.
+Sometimes, a deduction for a traditional IRA or contributions for a Roth IRA may be limited or even prohibited.
+The limits can get complicated, so we’ll break them down.

 Traditional IRA Deduction Limits

 Again, these limits pertain only to the deductibility of an IRA contribution.
-Full contributions are allowed, even if they are not deductible.
+Contributions are allowed, even if they are not deductible.
 For this reason, traditional IRA contributions must be designated as either deductible or nondeductible.
-If deductible, a current tax deduction is taken, and this amount, when withdrawn, is taxed.
+When a tax deduction is taken, this amount, when withdrawn, is taxed.
 If nondeductible, no current deduction is allowed, but the amount is received tax-free when distributed.
 However, it may be subject to the aggregation rules.

 Roth IRA Contribution Limits

-The Roth IRA income limits aren’t dependent on whether or not your employer has a retirement plan, but based on income.
+The Roth IRA income limits aren’t dependent on whether or not your employer has a retirement plan but are based on income.

 Don’t qualify for a Roth IRA?

-If you don’t qualify for a Roth but still want to set yourself up with some future tax-free retirement income, there is a way, via the Backdoor Roth Strategy.
-Learn more in our blog post, The Backdoor Roth IRA: Sneak into the Benefits.
+If you don’t qualify for a Roth but still want to set yourself up with some future tax-free retirement income, there is a way via the Backdoor Roth Strategy.
+Learn more in our blog post, How to Grow More Tax-Free Retirement Assets with Backdoor Roth Conversions.

-Although we’ve touched on a few of the general distribution features of traditional and Roth IRAs, it’s now time to dive into the distribution details.
+Although we’ve touched on some general distribution features of traditional and Roth IRAs, it’s time to dive into the distribution details.